Arts Management (AMGT)

 Arts Management Major

 The Department of Fine and Performing Arts offers a four-year program leading to a Bachelor of Arts in Arts Management.
-This unique program give graduates the tools to create, develop, facilitate and evaluate cultural programs and organizations.
+This unique program gives graduates the tools to create, develop, facilitate and evaluate cultural programs and organizations.
 The major features a strong background in visual arts, music, and theatre; combined with strategic planning, leadership, marketing, grants, fundraising and finance.
 Graduates develop expertise in areas including museum studies, performing arts management, community arts, arts education and artist entrepreneurship.
 The program’s internship and future employment opportunities are enhanced through MCLA partners in the world-class Berkshire art community, such as the Massachusetts Museum of Contemporary Art (MASS MoCA), the Sterling and Francine Clark Art Institute, Shakespeare and Company, Barrington Stage Company, the Norman Rockwell Museum, and Tanglewood, where MCLA students and graduates actively participate in many aspects of art administration.
 This hands-on connection to the creative economy - the interaction of arts, educational, and business enterprises, and non-profit organizations - serves as a culminating experience to the arts management curriculum and facilitates entry into an expanding job market in arts related enterprises.

 Students graduating with a major in Arts Management will be able to: